mmungekar/VoogaSalad/design/DESIGN.md

 *	Settings Module - For editing game-wide settings and saving the game to disk.
 *	Canvas Module - For visualizing the Entities added to the game and interacting with them.
 The user should be able to move these Entities around.

-The Game Player will consist of two modules:
+The Game Player will consist of three modules:

 *	I/O Module – For sending user input to the Game Engine and receiving user output from the Game Engine.